ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

       * Data-breaches
     * Les innovation
     * Political concerns
-      * Have ability to affect the public debate and our perception of right and wrong
+      * Can affect the public debate and our perception of right and wrong
-  * Companies are so successful because they have such a large amount of data, not because of there innovations
+  * Companies are so successful because they have such a large amount of data, not because of their innovations
-  * Because of these couple big companies its difficult for new companies to innovate because they don’t have the data for it
+  * Because of these couple big companies, it is difficult for new companies to innovate because they don’t have the data for it
     * Examples
       * Google
       * Amazon
       * Facebook
-      * ..
+      * ...
 * People have lost control of their data
   * Hardly any visibility into what of your data is being retained
   * Little to no control over how your data is used and who is using it